BeyondSora/Website-Jekkyl-Source/_posts/programming/2012-11-14-reference-collapsing-in-cpp-11.md

 tags: [C++ 11, Rvalue, Reference]
 ---

-Reference collasping is a set of rules dictating whether a reference to a type is deduced to be a reference to an `lvalue` or `rvalue`.
+Reference collapsing is a set of rules dictating whether a reference to a type is deduced to be a reference to an `lvalue` or `rvalue`.
 It is a very interesting part of C++11 as it is an operation that only the compiler can perform.
 It also plays a key part in the composition of higher order functions.